mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-2.html.markdown

 * Russians should have held the trucks back a couple of turns until either the German 75mms were cleared, or the trucks could fund cover from them.
 This cost several units.

+* Tracks could be used to get guards units onto the German 75mm in two turns, which would remove a pesky source of annoyance as those guns keep picking off trucks.
+However, the guards were all deployed on trucks.

+* Losing too many trucks to Germans, some of these were just blunders from leaving stacks in the clear.
+The whole point of stacking is to get all the vehicles behind cover.